dfgordon/Realm/README.md

 Recovery Project
 =================

 During the COVID pandemic of 2020/21, a recovery project was initiated.
-The project objectives are now essentially complete.
-Patches will be applied as needed.
+With release 1.2 the original objectives were met.

 Motivation
 ----------

-This project is mainly nostalgic and personal, although given the existence of a vibrant vintage computing community, perhaps it can garner some outside interest.
+This project is nostalgic and personal, but any wider interest is appreciated.
 With this in mind, documentation covers code internals, deployment, installation, and gameplay.

 Objective
 ---------